ValerieVinya/Movie-Recommendation-System-Project/README.md

 ## Data
 - [MovieLens](https://grouplens.org/datasets/movielens/latest/) : Contains the MovieLens dataset.
+- This dataset was obtained from the GroupLens research lab at the University of Minnesota.

 ## Data Preprocessing
 The dataset is preprocessed to handle duplicates, missing values, and format the data for modeling.